SECOND_CEIL

 Return Value

-Returns a value of type DATETIME, representing the time value after rounding up to the nearest specified second period based on the input datetime.
+Returns a value of type TIMESTAMPTZ, DATETIME or DATE.
+Returns the time value after rounding up to the nearest specified second period based on the input datetime.
 The precision of the return value matches the precision of the input datetime parameter.

 - When period is not specified, defaults to a 1-second period.